 We invite you to learn more about Pennant by reviewing the enclosed information statement.
 We look forward to our future as an independent, publicly-traded company and to your support as a holder of Pennant common stock.

 Sincerely,

-/s/ Daniel H Walker Daniel H Walker Chairman, Chief Executive Officer and President to
+Daniel H Walker Chairman, Chief Executive Officer and President